NethermindEth/teeception/docs/quote-verification.md

 # Quote Verification Guide

-This guide outlines the process for verifying a TDX quote from TEEception based on the DStack platform.
+This guide explains how to verify TDX quotes from TEEception agents running on the DStack platform.
+Quote verification ensures the authenticity and integrity of TEE-based operations.

 ## Prerequisites